sverweij/watskeburt/README.md

 A micro-lib to retrieve an array of file names that were changed since a revision.
 Also sports a cli for use outside of JavaScript c.s.

-- :warning: Interface is stable, but can can change until 1.0.0 is published :warning:

 ## why?

 I needed something simple and robust to support some upcoming features in